johanjordaan/severe-weather-events-investigation/README.md

 ## [1] 0
 ```

-This series contains no NA values in passes the data quality criteria.

 ####Injury/Fatality Data Quality
+The FATALITIES and INJURIES variables contained no NA values and required no cleanup.

 ```r
 sum(is.na(data$FATALITIES))